knightedcodemonkey/jsx/README.md

 Each lite subpath ships the same API as its standard counterpart but is pre-minified and scoped to just that runtime (DOM, React, Node DOM, or Node React).
 Swap them in when you want the smallest possible bundles; otherwise the default exports keep working as-is.

 ## Testing

+Looking for guidance on testing your own components with `jsx` or `reactJsx`?
+See [docs/testing.md](docs/testing.md) for DOM and React runtime examples.
+The commands below cover the library's internal test suites.

 Run the Vitest suite (powered by jsdom) to exercise the DOM runtime and component support: